devmedeiros/devmedeiros.github.io/content/post/2021-10-12-fakenews-sentiment.en.md

 ![sentiment from news titles](https://ik.imagekit.io/devmedeiros/title_sentiment_lkDe-y_p97.png?updatedAt=1634083978487 "Sentiment from news titles")

-**Disgust** seems to be the most common sentiment around fake news titles while **Trust** is the lowest, even though it still is more than 50%.
+**Disgust** seems to be the most common sentiment around fake news titles while **trust** is the lowest, even though it still is more than 50%.
 Overall fake news titles seems to have more "sentiment" than real news in this particular dataset.
 Even positive sentiments like **joy** and **surprise**.

 ```r
 p2 <- tidy_corpus %>%